cloud-custodian/cloud-custodian/docs/source/gcp/contribute.rst

 This creates a virtual env in your enlistment and installs all packages as editable.

-Instead, you can do `pip install -r tools/c7n_gcp/requirements.txt` to install test dependencies.
+Instead, you can do `pip install -r tools/c7n_gcp/requirements.txt` to install dependencies.

 Adding New GCP Resources
 ==========================